 - apart from the courses for which the student has elected the departmental pass/fail option (see below), the grade earned must be “B” or better; and,

 Departmental pass/fail option.
-Each fall and spring semester during the first two years of enrollment, a student may take at most one course pass/fail.
-Passing requires satisfying all course requirements except the final paper/major writing assignment(s).
-Students should have a clear understanding with the instructor as to what exactly is required.
+Each fall and spring semester during the first two years of enrollment, a student may take at most one course pass/fail per semester.
+Passing may require satisfying all course requirements except the final paper.
+Substantial written work should not be required during the final weeks of the semester.
+Faculty should clearly communicate the requirements for the pass/fail option in the syllabus for any graduate seminar or 5000-level course.
 This option cannot be exercised for any seminar offered outside the fall and spring.
 Nor can it be exercised during a semester in which the student is taking a non-logic 5000-level course, unless for that very course.

 Reading Course Policy.
 Ordinarily courses taken as 5193 may not count towards the 14 required graduate courses.
 In special cases, however, 5193 courses may count toward the permitted 5000-level courses (see Course Descriptions) from the required 14.
 To have a 5193 course count as one of the permitted 5000-level courses, a student would have to file a petition with the Graduate Committee.
 Normally, such a petition would not be approved unless both items listed below are satisfied: